Tashukwa/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lan - Displays current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/my_first_directory - A script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ - Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - deletes betty, which is in /tmp/my_first_directory
+ls -lan - Displays current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/my_first_directory - A script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ - Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty - deletes betty, which is in /tmp/my_first_directory. rm -r /tmp/my_first_directory - Deletes the directory my_first_directory that is in the /tmp directory.